Jacques Arthuys

-Jacques Arthuys (15 February 1894 – 9 September 1943) was a French industrialist, a right-wing intellectual and early leader of the French Fascist movement.
+Jacques Arthuys (15 February 1894 – 9 September 1943) was a French industrialist, a right-wing intellectual and an early leader of the French Fascist movement.

 He was initially a pan-European but became opposed to the Nazi movement.

 During World War II (1939–45) he was leader of a French Resistance organization.
 He was arrested, deported to a concentration camp and killed by the Germans.

 Early years

 Jacques Arthuys was born on 15 February 1894 in Belfort, son of an officer.

 He attended Catholic secondary schools, then studied the law, graduating in 1913 with a degree from the University of Nancy.

 During World War I (1914–18) he joined the army as a volunteer.

 He was commissioned in 1915 and made a lieutenant in 1916.

 After being transferred to the air force, he led fighter and bomber squadrons in France and Italy.

-Artuys was wounded twice, was given four citations and the Legion of Honour.
+Artuys was wounded twice, and was given four citations and the Legion of Honour.

 Arthuys left the military in 1920 and founded a building materials company in Roubaix-Tourcoing.

 He and his father-in-law were directors of the Cazeneuve lathe company.